themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 ## Holistic Natural Approaches:

 These resources provide insight on a whole body approach to wellness with dietary and lifestyle advice that can aid in the healing process.
+This section also offers alternatives to surgery.

 * [Dr. Jolene Brighten](https://drbrighten.com/causes-endometriosis-5-natural-treatment-strategies/) is a Functional Medicine Naturopathic Physician and a women's health expert.
 I've recommended her book in the above section.
 Also, check out her [IG](https://www.instagram.com/drjolenebrighten/?hl=en) for daily information and advice.
 * [Dr. Laura Briden](https://www.larabriden.com/endometriosis-treat-the-immune-system/) is a Naturopathic Doctor and women's health activist.
 I've recommended her book in the above section.
-* [Endo Empowered](https://www.endoempowered.com/) offers a holistic approach with support created by an endo patient and Naturopathic Medicine student, Melissa Turner.
+* [Endo Empowered](https://www.endoempowered.com/) offers a non surgical holistic approach with support created by an endo patient and Naturopathic Medicine student, Melissa Turner.

 ## Support: